 In Federal Communications Commission v.
 Pacifica Foundation (1978), the Supreme Court had ruled that radio broadcasts (in this case George Carlin’s “Filthy Words” monologue) were subject to greater regulation than the print media.
 Stevens noted that the radio, unlike the Internet, is intrusive; listeners do not know what they will hear before tuning into a certain channel.

 By contrast, Internet users must “click on” Web sites, and they usually have a good idea of whether they are likely to view objectionable material.
 Thus parental controls are possible.

-Court found Communications Decency Act vague, overreaching in prohibiting protected speech
+Court found CDA vague, overreaching in prohibiting First Amendment-protected speech

 Finally, because the Internet is on “all the time” and is a worldwide entity, CDA regulations are underinclusive in protecting children from objectionable materials and overinclusive in protecting adults’ First Amendment rights.

-Dissent says CDA is like a zoning law, creating 'adult zones' on the Internet
+Dissent said CDA is like a zoning law, creating 'adult zones' on the Internet

 Because she found the current Internet technology insufficient for ensuring that minors could be excluded while still providing adults full access to protected content, she viewed the CDA as ultimately unconstitutional, while permitting such a law at some point in the future when Internet zoning was technologically feasible.

-Congress passes Child Online Protection Act targeting content 'harmful to minors'
+Congress passed Child Online Protection Act targeting content 'harmful to minors'

 In response to Reno, in 1998 Congress passed the Child Online Protection Act (COPA), which imposed criminal penalties “for the knowing posting, for ‘commercial purposes,’ on World Wide Web content that is ‘harmful to minors,’ ” if the poster did not make attempts to restrict access.